 Side note: We met a fellow travellers in our first hostel who had just completed her farm work.
 She informed us that the creepy crawly and croc horror stories aren’t as bad as we imagined.

 Go through an agency to find the work rather than Gumtree – there are a lot of scams on there.
+Or take a look on job boards like the Backpackers Jobs Australia Job Board.
 If you find the right work placement you’ll be able to go away with more amazing memories and possibly some friends for life.

 Australia is a great destination for a Holiday Working Visa, and you won’t regret it.
 We are loving our time here – the weather, the open road and the stories we’re accumulating.
 We will continue to update you all on our adventures as we go along.